-- Don't think general population. - What methodology is used to identify your most vulnerable enrollees? - Who are your sickest and most vulnerable enrollees?
+- What methodology is used to identify your most vulnerable enrollees? - Who are your sickest and most vulnerable enrollees?
 In other words, what sets them apart from the general SNP population? - Provide a description of the specially tailored services available to the most vulnerable enrollees.